How do I donate hair?

 You shampoo because hair collects oil.
 Through our charity, you can donate hair, fur and fleece clippings to soak up major oil spills and help keep storm drains and waterways clean.

 Media reporters please feel free to contact us.
 We are very grateful for the coverage.
 We know you’re the captive audience of your stylists who are sharing this great story!
-Thanks to all you eco-heroes!
+Thank you eco-heroes!

 We ask everyone to use our online program The Hum Sum Exchange rather than us just providing you an address because of the sheer volume of hair, fur, fleece… donations that we receive.
 Signing up is a very quick and painless process.